bblfsh/documentation/alternatives.md

 > Ctags generates an index (or tag) file of language objects found in source files that allows these items to be quickly and easily located by a text editor or other utility.
 A tag signifies a language object for which an index entry is available (or, alternatively, the index entry created for that object).

-Both Babelfish and Ctags provides positional information for identifiers, classes, directives, etc.
+Both Babelfish and Ctags provide positional information for identifiers, classes, directives, etc.

 The main difference is that Ctags does not provide any form of AST, while